 Kolling uses benchmark assessments for reading foundational skills to progress monitor students in grades K-2.
-Benchmarks assessments include First Sound Fluency, Letter ID, Letter Sound, sight words, and Nonsense Word Fluency.
+Benchmarks assessments include first sound fluency, letter ID, letter sound, and sight words.
 Reading foundational skills benchmarks are also used to identify the need for early intervention and as a progress monitoring tool for more frequent assessments with the at-risk student population.